airayzing/Help-Docs-v2/tropitech-resource-center/how-tropitech-works/bot-management/create-new-bot/whatsapp-bot-creation-with-manual-onboarding/README.md

 #### **Step 7:** Get All Necessary Details from Developer Dashboard

 1. Access the developer dashboard associated with your WhatsApp Business Cloud API account.
-2. Retrieve all the necessary details required for integrating with the m1Bot platform.
+2. Retrieve all the necessary details required for integrating with the tropitech platform.

 {% content-ref url="getting-all-the-necessary-details-from-meta-developer-dashboard.md" %}
 [getting-all-the-necessary-details-from-meta-developer-dashboard.md](getting-all-the-necessary-details-from-meta-developer-dashboard.md)
 {% endcontent-ref %}

 Congratulations!
-You have successfully created the m1Bot WhatsApp Bot using the WhatsApp Business Cloud API and integrated it with the m1Bot platform.
+You have successfully created the tropitech WhatsApp Bot using the WhatsApp Business Cloud API and integrated it with the tropitech platform.
 Your WhatsApp Bot is now ready to interact with users and provide automated responses.

-Please note that specific steps and requirements may vary based on updates and changes in the m1Bot and WhatsApp Business Cloud API platforms.
-If you encounter any difficulties during the process or have further questions, please refer to the official documentation of m1Bot and WhatsApp Business Cloud API, or contact their support teams for assistance.
+Please note that specific steps and requirements may vary based on updates and changes in the tropitech and WhatsApp Business Cloud API platforms.
+If you encounter any difficulties during the process or have further questions, please refer to the official documentation of tropitech and WhatsApp Business Cloud API, or contact their support teams for assistance.